-- (a) No comment shall be made on the quality of figures being performed. - (b) No derogatory remarks about competitors or officials will be allowed.
+- (a) It must not be audible from the judging line.
+This does not preclude audible music on the judging line during the 4-Minute Free Program. - (b) No comment shall be made on the quality of figures being performed. - (c) No derogatory remarks about competitors or officials will be allowed.